nicreichelt/100-days-of-code/log.md

 ### Day 55: February 07, 2020
 **Today's Progress**: Meal Plan App

-* I started the v1 refactor of my '[Meal Plan App v1](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app-v1)' today
+* I worked on the v1 refactor of my '[Meal Plan App v1](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app-v1)' today

 Worked on refactoring the loops and date functions to work with the new setup a bit better, and can switch between weeks in Meal Plan section.

 ### Day 54: February 04, 2020
 **Today's Progress**: Meal Plan App

-* I started the v1 refactor of my '[Meal Plan App v1](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app-v1)' today
+* I worked on the v1 refactor of my '[Meal Plan App v1](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app-v1)' today

 Started work on the Meal Plan Section and got some helper functions created for creating the week list and list items.